KazKozDev/llmflow-search/README.md

   <img src="https://github.com/user-attachments/assets/d4f738a1-e27e-415a-b44f-1374219057da" alt="report" style="width: 800px;">
 </p>

->An example of a report compiled by LLMFlow Search agent
+>An example of a report compiled by LLMFlow Search agent.
+A query goes through several steps before creating a report:
 >- Analyzes search intent to optimize queries
 >- Identifies which parts need verification
 >- Expands or narrows the search as needed